 The time taken for loading your pages or posts will affect the bounce rate and thereby your search rankings.
 Loading speeds not only depends on the hosting server but also on the size of your post i.e. whether you have included big images, videos and heavy themes.
 Make sure to keep post size to minimum.

-The above exclusively compiled list of SEO optimization tips is guaranteed to make your posts reach a wider audience and boost your search result ratings, all the while keeping the content and website user-friendly.
+The above exclusively compiled list of SEO-optimized content tips is guaranteed to make your posts reach a wider audience and boost your search result ratings, all the while keeping the content and website user-friendly.